Khandaker-Sojol/Hero.Io/README.md

+# App Name => Hero.Io

+## Description =>

+    Hero.Io is a modern React application to explore, search, and manage trending apps.
+Users can install/uninstall apps and view ratings and downloads in a responsive UI.

+## Technologies I Used =>

+    *React (with Hooks)
+    *React Router
+    *Tailwind CSS
+    *React Icons
+    *LocalStorage for installed apps
+    *React Toastify for notifications

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.